sct-pipeline/ke-berkeley/README.md

 # ke-berkeley
-Pipeline to process DWI data
+Pipeline to process DWI data.
+This pipeline assumes that DWI scans are centered at C6 vertebral levels.

 ## Requirements